qtiuto/lua-for-android/README.md

 to choose the proper version.

 Currently, lua 5.3.5 is in **lua** dir and luajit 2.1.0 beta-3 is in **luajit** dir.
+To support languages other than English(cause java support them),I alter the llex.c for lua 5.3.5.
+Thus, all non-ascii characters will be supported(utf-8 only)

 Load the lib by LibLoader.java in module app or add `System.loadLibrary("luadroid.so")` to your code.